apache/nuttx/configs/stm3210e-eval/README.txt

   STM32F103Z specific device driver settings

-	CONFIG_UARTn_SERIAL_CONSOLE - selects the UARTn for the console and ttys0 (default is the UART0).
+	CONFIG_USARTn_SERIAL_CONSOLE - selects the UARTn for the console and ttys0 (default is the UART0).
-	CONFIG_UARTn_RXBUFSIZE - Characters are buffered as received.
+	CONFIG_USARTn_RXBUFSIZE - Characters are buffered as received.
-	   This specific the size of the receive buffer CONFIG_UARTn_TXBUFSIZE - Characters are buffered before
+	   This specific the size of the receive buffer CONFIG_USARTn_TXBUFSIZE - Characters are buffered before
 	   being sent.
-This specific the size of the transmit buffer CONFIG_UARTn_BAUD - The configure BAUD of the UART.
-Must be CONFIG_UARTn_BITS - The number of bits.
+This specific the size of the transmit buffer CONFIG_USARTn_BAUD - The configure BAUD of the UART.
+Must be CONFIG_USARTn_BITS - The number of bits.
 Must be either 7 or 8.
-	CONFIG_UARTn_PARTIY - 0=no parity, 1=odd parity, 2=even parity
+	CONFIG_USARTn_PARTIY - 0=no parity, 1=odd parity, 2=even parity
-	CONFIG_UARTn_2STOP - Two stop bits
+	CONFIG_USARTn_2STOP - Two stop bits

-	CONFIG_SSI0_DISABLE - Select to disable support for SSI0
+	CONFIG_SPI1_DISABLE - Select to disable support for SPI1
-	CONFIG_SSI1_DISABLE - Select to disable support for SSI1
+	CONFIG_SPI2_DISABLE - Select to disable support for SPI2
-	CONFIG_SSI_POLLWAIT - Select to disable interrupt driven SSI support.
+	CONFIG_SPI_POLLWAIT - Select to disable interrupt driven SPI support.
 	  Poll-waiting is recommended if the interrupt rate would be to high in the interrupt driven case.
-	CONFIG_SSI_TXLIMIT - Write this many words to the Tx FIFO before emptying the Rx FIFO.
+	CONFIG_SPI_TXLIMIT - Write this many words to the Tx FIFO before emptying the Rx FIFO.
 If the SPI frequency is high and this value is large, then larger values of this setting may cause Rx FIFO overrun errors.
 Default: half of the Tx FIFO size (4).